For a relatively small mountain town with a population of just over 87,000, there is a surprising wealth of things to do in Asheville, NC.

 The Red Wolf is one of the most critically endangered canid species in the world.
 They were officially declared extinct in the wild back in 1980.
 But, thanks to captive breeding programs, they’ve slowly begun to recover.
 There are now around 130 in the wild and 250 others in captivity.

-But the most unique offering is the chance to see around a dozen Red Wolves, who have been known to howl in unison when the mood strikes.
+But the most unique offering is the chance to see around a dozen Red Wolves in North Carolina, who have been known to howl in unison when the mood strikes.
 The Nature Center’s breeding program is helping to save this beautiful species, which is endemic to North Carolina.

 The French Broad River winds its way right through the heart of Asheville.
 The river is lined with lush, verdant parks perfect for picnics and recreation.
-Kayaking down the river is one of the most tranquil things to do in Asheville.
+Rafting the French Broad River is one of the most fun things to do in Asheville with kids or a group of friends.

 The Nantahala Outdoor Center has been offering guided rafting trips here longer than anyone else.
 They have half-day tours that are aimed at beginners (ages 8 and up).
 There are also full-day, 8-mile, intermediate tours that tackle more challenging Class IV rapids.